WynnBET Unveils 'Big Game Promotion' Through Build Your Own Bet™

 Additionally, five secondary prize winners and a guest will earn:

 - Two complimentary nights at Wynn Las Vegas (Saturday, Feb.
 12 – Monday, Feb.
-14) and tickets to the 'Super Bowl Party' from the Lafite Ballroom at Wynn Las Vegas on Sunday, Feb.
+14) and tickets to the 'Big Game Party' from the Lafite Ballroom at Wynn Las Vegas on Sunday, Feb.
 13.

 - A $1,000 free bet at Wynn Las Vegas Sportsbook.